tomrpl/defiscan/src/content/protocols/pooltogether-v5.md

 Note that anyone can create a new `PrizeVault` and link it to various, third-party yield sources and utility contracts.
 An attacker could deploy malicious yield sources or utility contracts (e.g., `LiquidationPair` or `Claimer`) through which users' funds or prizes could be lost or stolen.
 However, assessing these risks and possible mitigation measures is outside of the scope of the DeFiScan framework.

-As a result, the protocol earns an Upgradeability score of Low.
+As a result, the protocol earns an Upgradeability score of "Low".

 ## Autonomy